BalakrishnaGoud14/balakrishna-portfolio/README.md

 - Responsive design for mobile and desktop
 - Smooth navigation with a sticky header
-- Project showcase with live links and descriptions
+- Project showcase with the descriptions
 - Contact details for easy communication

 ## Purpose